yxd123/googleplay-api/README.md

 In order to authenticate to Google Play, you also need to provide either your Google login and password, or a valid subAuthToken.

-What's more, when i run some command, it is `blocking in post`, which is because my network can't connect to googleplay, so must be add a `proxies`.
+What's more, if it is `blocking in post`, because of that network can't connect to googleplay, so you must be add a `proxies`.

 ## Usage